 - Fine and gross motor skills programmes

-- Use of specific resources eg: pencil grips, Dyslexic oversheets, vocabulary maps, visual timetables, ergonomic pens and pencils.
+- Use of specific resources eg: pencil grips, Dyslexic oversheets, vocabulary maps, visual timetables, wobble cushions, fidget toys, weighted jacket, ergonomic pens and pencils.

 Support staff have access to further specialised training when the areas of need arise.